Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Introduction

 \section{Introduction}

-Causal inference analyses are largely focused on contrasts of means.
 The canonical analysis of a continuous outcome in a parallel group design takes the average treatment effect (ATE) as the target of inference.
-The ATE is defined as the difference of the potential outcomes' means, where potential outcomes are the outcomes that would be observed had observations been assigned to the treatment or control groups \citep{neyman1923,rubinEstimatingCausalEffects1974}.

-While the difference of the potential outcome distributions' first moment is widely accepted as a useful summary of the individual treatment effect (ITE) distribution, it only provides a complete characterization of this distribution under the homogeneous ITE assumption.
-This assumption states that the ITE is constant in the population under study.
+The ATE is defined as the difference of the potential outcomes' means, where potential outcomes are the outcomes that would be observed had study units been assigned to the treatment or control groups \citep{neyman1923,rubinEstimatingCausalEffects1974}.
+While the difference of the potential outcome distributions' first moment is widely accepted as a useful summary of the individual treatment effect distribution, it only provides a complete characterization of this distribution under a shifted version of the sharp homogeneous treatment effect hypothesis \citep{fisher1935design}.
+This hypothesis states that the individual treatment effects are constant in the population under study.